Junoth/AirbusShipDetection/README.md

 from flask import Flask
 ```

+### Web Server
-The web server is Nginx,which is a light-weight HTTP and reverse proxy server and a generic TCP/UDP proxy server.
+The web server is **Nginx**,which is a light-weight HTTP and reverse proxy server and a generic TCP/UDP proxy server.